SecretFoundation/SNIPs/SNIP-721.md

 ```

 ### ApproveAll
 ApproveAll is used to grant an address permission to transfer all the tokens in the message sender's inventory.
-This will include the ability to transfer any tokens the sender acquires after granting this inventory-wide approval.
+This must include the ability to transfer any tokens the sender acquires after granting this inventory-wide approval.
 This also gives the address the ability to grant another address the approval to transfer a single token.
 ApproveAll is provided to maintain compliance with CW-721, but the message sender can use [SetWhitelistedApproval](#setwhitelisted) to accomplish the same thing by using `all` [AccessLevel](#accesslevel) for `transfer`.

 ##### Request
 ```
 {
 	"approve_all": {
 		"operator": "address_being_granted_inventory-wide_approval_to_transfer_tokens",
-		"expires": "never"|{"at_height": 999999}|{"at_time":999999},
+		"expires": "never" | {"at_height": 999999} | {"at_time":999999},
  		"padding": "optional_ignored_string_that_can_be_used_to_maintain_constant_message_length"
 	}
 }